moznion/Regexp-Lexer/README.md

             modifiers => ['^', 'i'],
         }

-    `tokens` is the token list.
-Information `type` of token is located in the [Regexp::Lexer::TokenType](https://metacpan.org/pod/Regexp::Lexer::TokenType).
+    `tokens` is the tokens list.
+Information about `type` of token is located in the [Regexp::Lexer::TokenType](https://metacpan.org/pod/Regexp::Lexer::TokenType).

     `modifiers` is the list of modifiers of regular expression.
 Please see also [perlre](https://metacpan.org/pod/perlre).